Jordanhoward91/UI_for_Developers/manuscript/Chapter_2.md

 {width: 8, float: left}
 ![](jesse.png)

-A great place to start is [Google fonts](fonts.google.com).
+A great place to start is Google fonts (fonts.google.com).
 Not only are they really easy to implement and there's a lot of them and they're high quality and you don't have to pay for them.
 What's really nice is that they also show nice fonts that pair with each other.

 {width: 8, float: left}
 ![](jordan.png)